Chernivtsi, Ukraine - Things to Do in Chernivtsi

 Insider Tips

-Many of the city's most beautiful courtyards and architectural details are hidden from street view - don't hesitate to peek through open doorways and archways to discover stunning interior spaces.
+Many of the city's most beautiful courtyards and architectural details are hidden behind street-level facades - don't hesitate to peek through open doorways and archways as you walk around the historic center.

 Explore Activities in Chernivtsi